fabiopalumbo/test-retargely/README.md

 ## Constrains

-* Bot account with AWS privileges to run Terraform
+* CICD account with AWS privileges to run Terraform
 * Secrets stored in the Github repository in order to the pipeline to dont fail
 * Local environment (.env) vars for test deplolyment

-# Process for local Testtin
+# Process for local testing

 1. Use the `env.template` file to create the `.env` file.
 2. Populate the `.env` file with your AWS access KEYs and selected Region.